 There are no easy choices and this list goes on – other factors come in to play, such as land and water use.

 All packaging materials are valuable resources that we need to keep in circulation by re-using and recycling to keep them out of the environment.
-Because packaging made from recycled materials significantly reduces its environmental impact.
+Because packaging made from recycled materials, including plastic, significantly reduces its environmental impact.

 Why plastic is used

 When thinking about suitable alternatives to plastic packaging, it can be useful to consider why plastic has been used in the first place.
 It may be, that when compared with other materials, for a specific purpose, it has been found that:

 - keeps food fresher for longer, which reduces food waste